kaliv0/homie/README.md

 ```shell
 $ go install github.com/kaliv0/homie@latest
 ```
-On `Linux` you would also need `xclip` installed as an external dependency
+On `linux` you would also need `xclip` installed as an external dependency

 ---